wp-plugins/flickpress/readme.txt

 == Description ==

 flickpress adds a button to the post editor to insert Flickr photos into WordPress posts.
-Add Flickr users by entering their email addresses.
-Previously-entered Flickr users are stored in a database table - at Tools:flickpress users can be removed.
+Add Flickr users by entering their usernames or email addresses.
+Previously-entered Flickr users are stored in a database table that can be managed at Tools:flickpress.
 Photos may be searched or browsed by recentness, tag, or photoset.
 Click through to a photo to insert a variety of sizes, adding the image's Flickr title as a caption if desired.
 In addition to browsing and searching specific users' photos, you may also search Flickr for Creative Commons, Flickr Commons, and government photos.

 == Installation ==